PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 {{< figure src="/media/post_sss_noise.png" alt="image" caption="Using noise which can be nicely resolved by TAA" class="center" >}}

 ## That's it
-If you have an thoughts, don't hesitate to reach out to me via the comment section or [Twitter](https://twitter.com/panoskarabelas1)
+If you have any thoughts, don't hesitate to reach out to me via the comment section or [Twitter](https://twitter.com/panoskarabelas1)